WinVector/Examples/CensusAdultIncomeExample/ExampleRun.md

 This article is a demonstration the use of the [R](https://cran.r-project.org) [vtreat](https://github.com/WinVector/vtreat) variable preparation package followed by [caret](http://topepo.github.io/caret/index.html) controlled training.
+For discussion on this article please see [here](http://www.win-vector.com/blog/2016/06/a-demonstration-of-vtreat-data-preparation/).

 In previous writings we have gone to great lengths to [document, explain and motivate `vtreat`](http://winvector.github.io/vtreathtml/).
 That necessarily gets long and unnecessarily feels complicated.